 Accept Recurring Payments With Fluent Forms

-The last update of Fluent Forms (version 4.2) brings you another brilliant Product Field which is the Recurring Payment Item.
+Fluent Forms brings you another brilliant Product Field, the Recurring Payment Item.
 With this field, you can make payments on a pre-arranged schedule.
 Follow this simple guide to learn how to apply this feature in your Pay form.

 Fluent Forms is the most advanced WordPress form plugin and includes a drag-and-drop form builder.
 Once you’ve installed and activated Fluent Forms, creating a recurring payment form takes just a few minutes.

-At first, go to the new Fluent Forms menu that appears in your WordPress dashboard’s left sidebar.
-Once you are there you will find there are two buttons available to create a new form.
+- First, go to the new Fluent Forms menu that appears in your WordPress dashboard’s left sidebar.
+Once you are there, you will find there are two buttons available to create a new form.

-After clicking the add new form button, a pop-up will come to select any form template already created so that you can get started right away.
+- After clicking the add new form button, a pop-up will select any form template already created so that you can start immediately.
 You can choose any form from the templates.
 For demonstration purposes, I will choose a blank form for this article.

-Now add the Subscription Field into the form.
+- Now add the Subscription Field to the form.
 It specifies a recurring subscription amount per billing interval.
 Once you add this field, you will find some field options in the Right sidebar.
-These are as follows:
+These are as follows –

-Plan Name: The name of the Recurring Payment Item.
-For example, When you are offering a 4-month subscription plan you might want to give a name like “4-month subscription”.
+- Plan Name: The name of the Recurring Payment Item.
+For example, when offering a 4-month subscription plan, you might want to give a name like a 4-month subscription.

-Enable User Input Amount: If you want your user to be able to add your own value, you can enable this option.
-This option is useful for taking donations, where the client can give the amount by themselves.
+- Enable User Input Amount: If you want your user to be able to add your own value, you can enable this option.
+This option is useful for taking donations, where clients can give the amount by themselves.

-Has Signup Fee: If you want to add a signup fee additionally, suppose you want to charge 30$ on each billing cycle but want to charge an extra $10 on the first payment.
-You can enable this option and add a value $10.
-So on the first payment, they have to pay $10 + $30 and from the next billing cycle, they will just pay $30.
+- Has Signup Fee: If you want to add a signup fee additionally, suppose you want to charge 30$ on each billing cycle but want to charge an extra $10 on the first payment.
+You can enable this option and add a value of $10.
+So on the first payment, they have to pay $10 + $30; from the next billing cycle, they will pay $30.